ansible/tower-cli/docs/NOTIFICATION_TEMPLATE_MANAGEMENT.md

 will send out notifications to corresponding notification receiver, indicating the status of job run.

-Note although tower-cli uses `notification` as resource name, it actually refers to notification templates and related operations.

 ## Managing Notification Templates with tower-cli

-To see the commands available for notification templates, see `tower-cli notification --help`.
-Within a specific command, get the help text with `tower-cli notification <command> --help`.
+To see the commands available for notification templates, see `tower-cli notification_template --help`.
+Within a specific command, get the help text with `tower-cli notification_template <command> --help`.

-The arguments for all notification commands follow the same pattern, although not all arguments are mandatory for all commands.
+The arguments for all notification template commands follow the same pattern, although not all arguments are mandatory for all commands.
 The structure follows the following pattern: